Suffolk Militia: Restoration militia

-Second Dutch War
+Second Anglo-Dutch War

-During this period of the Anglo-Dutch wars Suffolk was one of the counties most vulnerable to invasion and raids, and after the Second Dutch War broke out in 1665 musters lasting seven days in April and May were ordered for the Suffolk foot companies.
+During the mid-17th century Suffolk was one of the counties most vulnerable to raids.
+Following the outbreak of the Second Anglo-Dutch War in 1665 musters lasting seven days in April and May were ordered for the Suffolk foot companies.
 A Dutch fleet cruised off the Suffolk coast for several weeks after the Four Days' Battle in June 1666, and the guns of Landguard Fort opened fire on a Dutch scout ship.
 The two militia companies stationed at Southwold were stood down, then on 10 July the Dutch appeared off the town, and the troops there had to be hurriedly reinforced.
 Next day the inhabitants of Aldeburgh were frightened by the appearance of Dutch warships, having only '35 ill-disciplined men of the trained band and 20 guns, but not enough to manage them'.
 Then on 22 July coast watchers saw the refitted and reinforced English fleet sailing up from the Thames Estuary.
 Three days later it routed the Dutch fleet at the St. James' Day Battle.
 The Earl of Suffolk ordered this victory to be celebrated at Ipswich with 'bonfires, guns and bells'.

 After the success at the St James's Day Battle, and with peace negotiations in progress, the British government became complacent and to save money it did not commission all its warships for the 1667 campaign.
 However, in June the Dutch fleet carried out a devastating raid on the River Medway, destroying a partly-built fort at Sheerness and burning or capturing many of the warships laid up in the estuary.
 The fleet then sailed north to the Suffolk coast.